IndyJUG/indyjug.github.io/sponsors.md

 ## Our Sponsors

 [![Moser Consulting][moser_logo]][moser]
-Moser Consulting provides pizza for our monthly meetings and has sponsored four Robocode competitions.
+Moser Consulting provides pizza for our monthly meetings and has sponsored five Robocode competitions.
 Moser is a technology solutions company specializing in big data, data management, infrastructure, business intelligence, servers, storage, and information security solutions.

 * * * * * * * * * * * * * * * * * * * *

 [![E-gineering][egineering_logo]][egineering]
-E-gineering hosts our monthly meetings and has sponsored our last five Robocode competitions.
+E-gineering hosts our monthly meetings and has sponsored our last six Robocode competitions.
 E-gineering is an IT consulting firm.
 Based in Indianapolis, Indiana, we have helped clients implement successful information technology solutions across the Midwest and beyond.
 We can assist with all facets of a custom software solution for your business.

 * * * * * * * * * * * * * * * * * * * *